Germany’s Military Innovation Spotlighted

 The warning contains a wonderful promise: Christ is about to intervene to stop the military madness.

-The Bible’s prophecies are recorded to warn our world and reveal why humanity is heading toward self-destruction, as the late Herbert W. Armstrong explained in his greatest work Mystery of the Ages.
+The Bible’s prophecies are recorded to warn our world and reveal why humanity is heading toward self-destruction, as the late Herbert W. Armstrong explained in his book Mystery of the Ages.

-But God wouldn’t be a loving God if He wouldn’t offer a way to avoid the upcoming calamity.
+But God wouldn’t be a loving God if He didn’t offer a way to avoid the coming calamity.
 The Bible warns that the military rise of Germany indicates the prophesied Great Tribulation is around the corner and the window of opportunity to repent before the calamity strikes is closing.

 The future of our world cannot be understood by a simple analysis of current conditions; it is essential to consult Bible prophecy.
 Revelation 13 notes that the world will “wonder” at the military strength of a coming European empire and ask, “[W]ho is able to make war with him?” (verse 4).
 But once this German-led empire peaks, it will be too late to avert the crisis, and only individuals who turn to God will be protected.
 The sobering world conditions and military innovations show that worse is to come.
 But God will use this calamity to teach mankind and bring world peace at last.